‘A Simple Solution for Snoring, Sleep Apnea and CPAP Problems’

 The dentist you choose to treat your problem with sleep-disordered breathing must be properly educated and have adequate experience.
 Legally, any dentist can treat snoring and/or sleep apnea with an oral appliance, however, that does not mean that every dentist has the necessary experience and training to provide proper therapy.
 Because no special qualifications are required, it is your responsibility to choose your dentist wisely.

-A qualified sleep disorders dentist should have:
+A qualified dentist should have:

-- appropriate knowledge of sleep medicine
+- Appropriate knowledge of sleep medicine

-- adequate training in oral appliance therapy
+- Adequate training in oral appliance therapy

-- experience with many different appliance types
+- Experience with many different appliance types

-- solid relationships with local sleep labs and sleep physicians
+- Solid relationships with local sleep labs and sleep physicians

-- current knowledge of emerging trends
+- Current knowledge of emerging trends

-- ability to derive maximum insurance benefits for you
+- Ability to derive maximum insurance benefits for you

-- a team approach with other professionals
+- A team approach with other professionals

-- a proven follow-up system to ensure healthy long-term results
+- A proven follow-up system to ensure healthy long-term results

-- in-depth knowledge of oral appliance research
+- In-depth knowledge of oral appliance research

 Your Pittsburgh Dental Sleep Medicine dentist will carefully follow and guide your progress throughout your treatment.
-You will be seeing in the office several times to ensure acceptance, comfort and effectiveness of the therapy.
+You will be seen in the office several times to ensure acceptance, comfort and effectiveness of the therapy.
 Instructions will be given on the proper adjustment of the appliance and any areas of concern will be addressed.
 The objective will be to resolve your snoring and daytime sleepiness through gently and gradually repositioning your lower jaw.